Etymology of Lahore: Etymological theories

 One theory suggests that Lahore's name is a corruption of the word Ravāwar, as R to L shifts are common in languages derived from Sanskrit.
-Ravāwar is the simplified pronunciation of the name Iravatyāwar - a name possibly derived from the Ravi River, known as the Iravati River in the Vedas.
-The suffix"Awar" is a corruption of the Sanskrit word Awarna, meaning fort, and is affixed to many place names in the Subcontinent, such as Peshawar, Sanawar, Bijawar.
+Ravāwar is the simplified pronunciation of the name Iravatyāwar - a name possibly derived from the Ravi River, known as the Iravati in the Vedas.
+The suffix"awar" is a corruption of the Sanskrit word "awarna", meaning fort, and is affixed to many place names in the Indian subcontinent, such as Peshawar, Sanawar, Bijawar.

 Another theory suggests the city's name may derive from the word Lohar, meaning "blacksmith."

 According to Hindu legend, Lahore's name derives from Lavpur or Lavapuri ("City of Lava"), and is said to have been founded by Prince Lava, the son of Sita and Rama.
 The same account attributes the founding of nearby Kasur, which was actually founded by Afghans in the Mughal period, to his twin brother Kusha.
-In the Deshwa Bhaga, Lahore is called Lavpor, which at once points to its origin from Lav, the son of Rama whose Lava temple built during the Sikh era in the 19th century, is located empty inside the Lahore Fort, while in the ancient annals of Rajputana the name given is Loh Kot, meaning “the fort of Loh,” which, again, has reference to its mythical founder, Rama’s son.
+In the Deshwa Bhaga, Lahore is called Lavpor, which at once points to its origin from Lava.
+An empty Lava temple is located inside the Lahore Fort, but it was built during the Sikh era in the 19th-century.
+In the later annals of Rajputana the name is given as Lohkot and Lavkot, meaning "the fort of Loh" which also references its mythical founder.